guardian/frontend/integration-tests/README.md

 We are using [Cucumber JVM](https://github.com/cucumber/cucumber-jvm) to run integration tests.

-## Guidance
+## Authoring Guidance

+- Each _feature_ should describe an actual audience benefit.
+- Each _scenario_ should start with a user-focussed verb - Eg, "*Read* a story ...", "*Find* a list of ..."
 - We very much favour high-level, imperative style tests.
-- Features should describe an actual end-user benefit.

 ## Usage